 Multi-function Means Lots of Choice

-Also, don’t forget that air fryers aren’t solely frying machines.
+Don’t forget that air fryers are no longer solely frying machines.
 The models on the market these days can bake, grill, roast, saute and often dehydrate as well.
 This means you are getting a versatile benchtop kitchen appliance that can churn out snacks and meals in a variety of ways – all using a minimum of fat.